Favourez/ml-oop-pipeline/README.md

 This will:
 1. Load the sample dataset from `ml_oop_pipeline/data/sample_data.csv`
-2. Train a Linear Regression model and display its MSE
-3. Train a Decision Tree model and display its MSE
+2. Train models without preprocessing
+3. Train models with StandardScaler preprocessing
+4. Train models with Normalizer preprocessing
+5. Display MSE for each configuration

 ## 📊 Example Usage